pcafstockf/dyflex-config/README.md

 }
 const DbMgrToken = new InjectionToken<MySqlDbMgr>('DbMgr');

-// Optionally define the global structure of your application configuration. const DefaultAppConfig = {
+// Optionally define the global structure of your app configuration. const DefaultAppConfig = {
 	// @ts-ignore  (see pkgToConfig function for details)
 	info: pkgToConfig(__dirname, __APP_NAME__, __APP_VERSION__, __APP_DESCRIPTION__),
 	mysql: {
 		// Flag this as the MySql configurtion object.
 		__conf_register: 'my-sql-conf',
-        // Describe the type structure, but actuall value merged in from .env
+        // Define the type, but actuall value merged from .env
 		host: undefined as unknown as string,
 		port: 3306,
 		user: undefined as unknown as string,